Surgery Residency Goals and Objectives

 - Immediate postoperative and long-term follow-up care

-Our goal is to prepare a resident to function as a qualified practitioner of surgery at the high level of performance expected of a specialist and a skilled and competent general surgeon.
+Our goal is to prepare a resident to function as a qualified practitioner of surgery at the highest level of performance expected of a skilled and competent general surgeon.
 The surgical resident must be committed to providing exemplary quality of service to patients, performed in concert with educational activities, in order to graduate as a well-rounded and knowledgeable surgeon.

 All trainees are expected to achieve competence in: